Seelengrab/AVRDevices.jl/README.md

 using .Common, .ATmega328p
 ```

-and start programming!
+or equivalent and start programming!
 Each board has definitions for the individual registers.

 The `Common` submodule has definitions for a `Register` struct, as well as some utility functions for loading/storing
 from them (and pointers) in a way such that LLVM does not eliminate the loads & stores.